-‘Algae’ is an artificial concept for a diverse assemblage that spans 4 of the 5 supergroups of eukaryotes and 1 group of prokaryotes in the tree of life.
+‘Algae’ is an artificial concept for a diverse assemblage that spans four of the five supergroups of eukaryotes and one group of prokaryotes in the tree of life.

 Although the precise evolutionary relationships of these groups are still open to debate, the name 'algae' is still used as a term of convenience.

 Algae range from single cells through to complex multicellular forms several metres in length.

 Learn more about these unicellular photosynthetic organisms and their unique silica cell wall.

 Cyanobacteria are prokaryotes more closely related to bacteria than other algae.